-Begin your first year as "Engineering Undeclared"
+Begin your Grainger Engineering Journey as "Engineering Undeclared"

 Students who have narrowed down their selection to two engineering majors are advised to list one of the majors as their first choice and the other as their second choice.
 By carefully choosing classes in consultation with an advisor, a student can keep their options open to transfer to a different engineering major at the end of their first year.